ACA Level 4 Swift Water Rescue Course

 Please recognize that this class is extremely physically demanding and involves your voluntarily placing yourself into potentially life-threatening situations.
 We will discuss the hazards involved and will work to minimize them.
 However, we cannot eliminate the risks.
 Therefore, the course will be taught in a CHALLENGE BY CHOICE format.
 In other words, you determine what you do and how hard you push yourself within the boundaries of the course.
 There have been instances of simulations turning into real life-threatening situations in SWR courses.
 If you are uncomfortable with anything you are asked to do in this course, it is YOUR responsibility to say so and refuse to participate in the activity.
 Instructors, and the other participants will fully understand anyone refusing to participate in any of the activities.
 It is your choice to participate or not.
 Because of the potential hazards involved with the course, your instructors expect that you will ask questions whenever you are unsure of something and that you will immediately speak up whenever you see anything you believe to be hazardous.

-Deadline for registration is July 15th.
+Deadline for registration closed.
 LATE REGISTRANTS will be admitted only if instructors are available to maintain a good instructor-to-student ratio.
 LATE REGISTRANTS will be charged an additional $20 and will be responsible for their own meals.

 TSRA Schools are organized and run by volunteers.
 Our volunteers need enough time to reserve staff and equipment, plan meals and do many other things.
 Please thank the volunteers who donate their time to make this class come to life!